sede-open/ai4students2025-usa/README.md

 ## Run the project

-1. Open the folder where the code was cloned.
+1. In VSCode open the folder where the code was cloned, and open the terminal again

-2. Create a venv:
+2. Create a python virtual environment, executing the following in the terminal:
     ```
     python -m venv venv
+    ```
+    ```
     source venv/bin/activate
     ```

-3. Install the required dependencies:
-    ```bash
-    pip install -r requirements.txt
-    ```
+3. Update OAI_CONFIG_LIST with the information provided in the training

-4. Choose or amend the task you would like to generate the webpage
+4. Go to file Webpage_azure.ipynb and choose or amend the task you would like to generate the webpage

   ![image](https://github.com/user-attachments/assets/96e71f52-efa2-43d9-b152-cc32fdf0d275)

-5. Run all the cells to execute the code to generate the web page
+5. Run cell by cell to execute the code to generate the web page.
+VSCode may ask to install a requirement for notebook (ipynb) and we should accept it.
+Pay attention on what is happening on each step.

 6. Validate your web page